azureautomation/vststasks/README.md

 1. Clone this GitHub repository
 1. Navigate to the directory the repository was cloned into on your machine via Command Prompt
+1. Download the latest version of node [here](https://nodejs.org/en/download/)
-1. Via a Command Prompt window, run 'npm install' to install all Node.js dependencies
+1. Via a Command Prompt window, run 'npm install node' to install all Node.js dependencies
 1. You will also need to install the 'TFS Cross Platform Command Line Interface' (tfx-cli) to package your extension. tfx-cli can be installed using npm by running 'npm i -g tfx-cli'
 1. In the 'vss-extension.json' file, enter your VSTS account name as the value for the "publisher" property
 1. In the Command Prompt window, run 'tfx extension create'